Zippitydoda/CourtesyAuto/project/README.md

 The purpose of this program is to remind the user that they have new SMS messages by opening the SME chat window when a new mesage is present on page reload.

-This chrome extension checks for new SMS messages upon reloading the web page [Omnique](https://app.omnique.com/).
+This chrome extension checks for new SMS messages and E-mail messages upon reloading the web page [Omnique](https://app.omnique.com/).

 It is my intention for later versions to include real time data capture via the _Mutations Observer_ for both the SMS and E-mail notifications.